This GOP Candidate Is Taking On Tarrant County’s Power Brokers

 This case emerges from a wave of more than forty lawsuits filed by Louisiana parishes against oil and gas companies, seeking billions in damages for environmental harm alleged to have resulted from their production of crude oil along the coast that dates as far back as World War II.
 The claims were asserted in state court under Louisiana permitting requirements for exploration and production of oil, gas, and other minerals in designated coastal zones that took effect in 1980.
 The controlling statute’s grandfather clause stated that coastal use permits were not required for “[i]ndividual specific uses legally commenced or established prior to the effective date of the coastal use permit program,” which should conclusively resolve these cases as the challenged drilling was from before 1980.
 But intrepid trial lawyers have tried to evade this bar on retroactivity with the stunning argument that drilling in support of contracts with the U.S. government during World War II was not “legally commenced” because the wartime efforts involved faster than normal oil extraction.

-This would retroactively apply to work they did "helping the Allied Forces during World War II" based on permit requirements enacted decades later.
+This would retroactively for work they did "helping the Allied Forces during World War II" based on permit requirements enacted decades later.

-Townhall spoke with Severino about today's oral arguments.
+Townhall spoke with Severino about the oral arguments today.
 She says this is both a technical removal-jurisdiction case and a proxy fight over climate lawsuits targeting energy companies.

 "It's not an either-or," Severino said.
 "It's a case that turns on the technical question, but I think especially in an era where people have seen lawfare at work, where they have seen how courts can be weaponized."